-Employee rights aren’t usually affected when they take maternity, paternity, adoption or parental leave and some employees can work up to 10 paid days during their leave.
+Employee rights are not usually affected when they take maternity, paternity, adoption, parental, parental bereavement, or Shared Parental Leave.
+Some employees can work up to 10 paid days (20 days for Shared Parental Leave) during their leave.

 Keeping in touch days

-Employees can work up to 10 days during their maternity, adoption or additional paternity leave.
+Employees can work up to 10 days during their maternity or adoption leave.
 These days are called ‘keeping in touch days’.
-Keeping in touch days are optional, both the employee and employer need to agree to them.
+Keeping in touch days are optional - both the employee and employer need to agree to them.

 The type of work and pay employees get should be agreed before they come into work.
-The employee’s right to maternity, adoption or additional paternity leave and pay isn’t affected by taking keeping in touch days.
+The employee’s right to maternity or adoption leave and pay is not affected by taking keeping in touch days.

 Terms and conditions protection

-Normally, the employment terms and conditions are protected and employees are entitled to any pay rises and improvements in terms and conditions given during their leave.
+Normally, the employment terms and conditions are protected and employees are entitled to any pay rises and improvements in terms and conditions given during the leave.

-Employees continue to build up holiday entitlement and can take any holiday they’ve accrued (built up) before or after their leave.
+Employees continue to build up holiday entitlement and can take any holiday they’ve accrued (built up) before or after the leave.

 Returning to work